Akshayvo/email_service/dallas-secure-storage/docs/readme.md

 Welcome to the project documentation!

 ## Changing the project name
-Replace Pittsburgh-website with your project name(Hyphen Case)
+Replace dallas-secure-storage with your project name(Hyphen Case)

-Replace PittsburghWebsite with your project name(camelCase)
+Replace dallas-secure-storage with your project name(camelCase)

 Find and Replace across project